nuejs/www/docs/nuejs/index.md

       - Tanya Fox
       - Hellen Schmidt

 The [React version](https://headlessui.com/react/listbox) is 2500 lines of JavaScript.
-Nue version is about ten times smaller and the listbox has roughly the same set of features:
+Nue version is about ten times smaller and has about 70% of the features:

 [image-link]
   src: /docs/img/react-listbox.jpg